-You want to be healthy?
-You want to look good?
+Do you want to be healthy?
+Do you want to look good?
 But more than anything, you want to know how to gain weight quickly and naturally — with no animal products and in a way that preserves your wellness and vibrance.

 Must you eat pounds of meat, fat, and dairy-based protein shakes to build muscle?
 Absolutely not.
 Can you manage to be healthy and stay atop your vegan diet in the meantime?
 Absolutely yes!
 Though a warning: it’s no walk in the park, but it is possible (professional and Olympic athletes can do it after all!).

 There are fast, natural, and healthy ways to help you “beef” up as you work out (but without all the actual beef).
-And you can do so on a completely plant-based diet!
+And you can do so on an entirely plant-based diet!

 If you’re wondering where to start, here are some great tips.